Rock Climbing Gym Daily Inspection

 What does the Rock Climbing Gym Daily Inspection cover?

 This checklist covers 28 inspection items across 4 sections: Holds and Wall Panels, Auto-Belays and Anchor Systems, Bouldering Area and Padding, Rental Equipment and Facility Readiness.
-It is designed for sports and recreation operations and compliance.
+It is designed for fitness & recreation operations and compliance.

 How often should this checklist be completed?